 When you personalize direct mail, you’re speaking directly to each recipient instead of broadcasting the same message to everyone.
 This targeted approach makes a measurable difference in how people respond.

-Adding personalization to direct mail can increase response rates by up to 135 percent.
-For example, if a standard campaign gets 2 percent of people to respond, a personalized version could reach 4.7 percent or higher.
+Adding personalization to direct mail can noticeably increase response rates.
+For example, if a standard campaign gets a small percentage of people to respond, a personalized version can deliver a much higher response.

 The lift comes from making mail more relevant.
 When recipients see content that matches their interests or needs, they are more likely to pay attention and act.
 A retailer that includes product recommendations based on past purchases, or a service provider that references how long someone has been a customer, makes mail feel valuable rather than generic.